April 19

 Probably it was - but moved four days, with the inception of the Gregorian calendar.

-347 BCE: Aristocles of Athens, who you will know better by his other name, Plato - "flat-head" - born on May 21 427 BCE, died today, probably of sitting still too long and not getting enough exercise - the key difference between the two schools of education, and the reason why certain types of teacher needed the invention of ADHD, because the Platonic and the Aristotelian are incapable of co-existing in the same classroom - as Aristotle himself discovered, and left Plato's school to found his own, where he taught, among other ADHD students, Alexander of Macedon...
-What Plato really meant by excluding the poetikos from the Republic, and why it is the worst idea ever thought up by any intelligent human being, can be found on June 25, and then in more detail on September 13.
+Plato - "flat-head" - born on May 21 427 BCE, died today, probably of sitting still too long and not getting enough exercise, mental especially, but also physical - the key difference between the two schools of education, and the reason why certain types of teacher needed the invention of ADHD, because the Platonic and the Aristotelian are incapable of co-existing in the same classroom - as Aristotle himself discovered, and left Plato's school to found his own, where he taught, among other ADHD students, Alexander of Macedon...
+What Plato really meant by excluding the poetikos from the Republic, and why it is the worst idea ever thought up by any intelligent human being, can be found on June 25, and then in more detail on Sept 13.

 Thomas Hobbes, the Leviathan of English philosophers - should I, in the context of the above paragraph, call him "one of the true Poetikoi of English philosophy"? - born today in 1588.
 Leviathan is the abbreviated title; in full it was "Leviathan, or The Matter, Forme and Power of a Common-Wealth Ecclesiasticall and Civil", and it should be required reading for anyone entering any form of Parliament or Council in a country that wishes to be regarded as properly democratic.
 Its author "rigorously argues that civil peace and social unity are best achieved by the establishment of a commonwealth through social contract", and that is neither Marx nor Engels summarising him, but Sparknotes.
-Plato would have banished him!
+Plato would definitely have banished him!

 For more on the original Leviathan, click here.

 Pocahontas (a.k.a.
-Matoaka, a.k.a.
-Rebecca) married John Rolfe,
+Amonute Matoaka, a.k.a.
+Rebecca) married John Rolfe, in Virginia, today in 1614

 The first use of postage stamps, in Paris, today in 1653... was this the first anywhere?
 If not, not interesting enough to write about.
 If not, where was the first, and when?